rssteffey/AoC23/README.md

 -  I put this off because I expected it to be a pain, but honestly not bad.
 Only my own code clutter really made this hard
 ### Day 17 (tbd)
 - Looks like pathfinding, so we wait until after this hectic week
-### Day 18 (tbd)
+### Day 18
-- Looks like I can use the same interior area trick from day 1? (barring whatever part 2 does with those edge colors) Tbd when I get around to this one
+- Looks like I can use the same interior area trick from day 1? (barring whatever part 2 does with those edge colors) (Update from future Shawn, I could not)
+- Okay, this is why I adore this challenge.
+The *perfect* story arc.
+Part 1 makes me spend 100 lines clunkily putting together the naive solution of drawing and flood-filling.
+Part 2 forces me to consider that there is _no_ way I will be solving it brute force, so there must be something mathy I can do, and then after a day and a half of noodling I realize I'm re-inventing a very cumbersome and specific verion of calculus and then BOOM the output is there (or close enough to know the theory works).
+I'm leaving Part 1's  code for the sheer absurdity of how simple Part 2 ended up (and is able to solve both halves)